exercism/v3/languages/csharp/exercises/concept/enums/.docs/instructions.md

 For your task, **implement a method to return the response message with spaces, given the response code**.

 ### Bonus.
-Combine these three methods to have a better output
+Combine these three methods to have a more detailed output

 Implement a method that will output a string containing whether the request is successful or not, response code, and the response message.
 Example: